ncbi/cxx-toolkit/pages/ch_app.md

     -   Blob lifetime can be prolonged.

         -   By default, each time a blob is accessed its lifetime will be extended by the server's default `blob_ttl`.
 The default prolongation can be overridden by passing a TTL when accessing the blob (the passed value will apply only to that access).

-        -   By default, the total lifetime of a blob, including all prolongations, will be limited to either 10 times the `blob_ttl` or 30 days, whichever is larger.
-The default maximum lifetime can be overridden with `max_ttl`.

         -   Lifetime prolongation can be disabled by setting the `prolong_on_read` entry to `false` in [netcached.ini](http://www.ncbi.nlm.nih.gov/viewvc/v1/trunk/c++/src/app/netcache/netcached.ini?view=log).